Posts

 Image

 In times of uncertainty, when the weight of bills, worries, and shifting ground feels heavy, our hands often remember what our hearts have forgotten: the quiet rhythm of making.
+DMC floss DMC FLOSS -the best and has the wise range of color shades.
+Embroidery Hoop Embroidery Hoop - easiest way to keep fabric taught and manageable Mixed Couching Fibers Mixed Fibers - think outside of the box when it comes to color and texture.
+Small Scissors Embroidery Scissors -easily reach tight spaces and makes clean trims.
 Slow stitching, the simple act of needle and thread moving through cloth, is more than a craft.
 It is a lifeline.
 Each stitch is a breath.
 A pause.
 A chance to gather what feels scattered.
 For me, handwork has carried me through days when my mind felt tangled with fear or frustration.
 Every small motion, up, down, pull tight, move forward, becomes a reminder that progress does not always come in leaps.
-Sometimes, it arrives in the tiniest increments, soft as thread.
-A Vessel for Feelings What I love most about slow stitching is how it holds emotions without judgment.
-Happiness, anger, grief, or quietness, they all find their way into the fabric.
-Some stitches lean tight with energy; others sprawl loose, meandering across the surface.
-A patch of cloth can hold an entire season of feelings, pieced tog...
+Sometimes, it arrives in the tiniest increments, soft ...

 Pin Weaving: Tiny Threads, Big Joy